Principal associate, Linda Laurance & Associates

 Linda Laurance is the principal associate for Linda Laurance & Associates, and specialises in guidance on governance and conflict management for boards of trustees, directors and senior staff in civil society organisations.

-Laurance is also accredited by the Centre for Effective Dispute Resolution as a mediator specialising in employment and interpersonal disputes and discussion facilitation, and is a director of the mediation service Global Mediation.
+Laurance is also accredited by the Centre for Effective Dispute Resolution as a mediator specialising in employment and interpersonal disputes and discussion facilitation, and is advisor to the board of the mediation service Global Mediation.

-She is also a member of the Institute of Fundraising and a former member of its Standards Committee.
-She is also a member of EUConsult and a fellow of the Royal Society of Arts.
+She is also a member of the Institute of Fundraising and a former member of its standards committee.
+She is vice chair of EUConsult and a fellow of the Royal Society of Arts.

 Is this profile up-to-date?
 If not, please let us know at firstname.lastname@example.org